clandrew/wdrp/README.md

 **Q: I have a question or other comment.**

-A: I've started focusing my attention on other projects.
-As such, I don't currently have the bandwidth to do this maintenance on this project any more, so if you reach out or open issues you might have a better result investigating them yourself.
+A: Setting expectations: I've started focusing my attention on other projects.
+So I don't have capacity to do this maintenance on this project any more.
+If you reach out or open issues you might have a better result investigating them yourself.